matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### keccak-256

-The cryptographic hash function used in Ethereum.
+A cryptographic hash function used in Ethereum.
 Keccak-256 was standardized as SHA-3.

 ## L